 During the lease term in Great Falls

 During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Great Falls, the tenant must allow us to access the rental home.
-Some valid reasons to come into rental are to:
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Great Falls, the tenant must allow us to access the rental property.
+Some solid reasons to enter rental home are to:

 - Provide necessary services, or